-Given that we spend 57% of our waking lives working, this places a greater pressure than ever to ensure that over half of our waking lives function in environments that promote mental health.
+Given that we spend 57% of our waking lives working, this places a greater pressure than ever to ensure that over half of this time is spent in environments that promote mental health.

 A worn-out model of productivity

-A larger number of workers operate in the knowledge economy and, with the "casualization" of work, a rise in the number of employees requesting flexible working hours and a preference within companies to use contract or remote workers, keeping teams "lean," productivity today is all about the outcome that one produces.
+A large number of workers operate in the knowledge economy.
+With the casualization of work, a rise in the number of employees requesting flexible working hours is growing.
+As is a preference within companies to use contract or remote workers to keep teams lean.

 The Advantages of Office Quiet Zones

 At the heart of innovation — smart, responsive and novel solutions as well as thoughtful problem-solving — is a need for deep, focused time.
-While research and brainstorming requires teamwork, sometimes the most creative solutions come out of walking away, going into the silence and ruminating over a productive brainstorming session.
+While research and brainstorming requires teamwork, sometimes the most creative solutions come out of walking away, going into the silence and ruminating over an idea.